Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to overcome the accountability challenge

-• Take a class in time management.
+• Take a class on time management or improving productivity.

-7. Hiring (and firing) can be challenging.
+7. Hiring (and firing)

 How to overcome hiring and firing challenges